ryanberckmans/modeljunit/trunk/modeljunit/README.txt

   editors, Model-Based Testing for Embedded Systems, chapter 6, pages 147-170.
 CRC Press, Taylor and Francis Group, Boca Raton, FL, 2012.

-  This is version 2.0 of ModelJUnit.
+  This is version 2.3 of ModelJUnit.
 Note that it uses the annotations feature of Java 5.0, so requires JDK 1.5 or higher to run.
-JDK 1.7 is recommended (but note that the GUI tests currently require a JDK 1.6, due to a bug in the Uispec4j libraries).
+JDK 1.7 is recommended.

+  (But note that the GUI tests currently require a JDK 1.6, due to a bug in the Uispec4j libraries.
+So, if you want to run the nz.ac.waikato.modeljunit.gui tests, you should first change your default JRE (see Eclipse Preferences / Java / Installed JREs) to a Java 1.6.x JRE.)

 Compilation